pavivin/social-network-app/README.md

 FastAPI, PostgreSQL, MongoDB, Redis, Celery, Pytest

-Note: It's a big project, I wrote this alone.
+Note: It's a big project, I wrote this alone in my free time.
 I did not have much time to write the cleanest code.
+With more time I can do much better

 I'm going to improve some parts to create some useful template.